martzcodes/node-google-fit/README.md

 ##Note:

 This project may be unnecessary... the Official Node.js client may have fit support.
-You can find it here: https://github.com/google/google-api-nodejs-client/
+You can find it here: https://github.com/google/google-api-nodejs-client/  HOWEVER, the OAuth Playground on google doesn't have all of the REST Calls that are in the Google Fit API page, so mine MAY have more.

-This package would be a little more bare-bones/customizable though, and I'm using it as a learning experience.
+This package would also be a little more bare-bones/customizable though, and I'm using it as a learning experience.

 ##[Getting Started](https://developers.google.com/fit/rest/v1/get-started)